LetMyPeopleCode/InterviewQuestions/Data Structures - Search within a Linked List/README.md

-# Data Structures - Search within a Linked List
+# freeCodeCamp: Data Structures - Search within a Linked List

 In this exercise, the task is to add three methods to the `LinkedList` class to examine the contents.
  - `isEmpty()` - Does the list have any nodes?
 True if so, otherwise false.